rsmith-nl/dxf2fbd/README.rst

 The scaling factor for point coordinates is set in the global ``SCALE`` value.
 Currently it is set to convert millimeters in DXF to meters in CalculiX.

-The program looks for sets of four lines that form a closed loop.
+The program looks for sets of 3--5 lines that form a closed loop.
 Those will be defined as surfaces.

 What it doesn't do
 ==================

 * Set line divisions
+* Make line combinations
 * Create sets

 In the view of the author, these are best left to the operator.
+When creating a DXF file, the operator should keep the properties of surfaces in CalculiX graphics in mind when creating them.

 Requirements
 ============

-This program requires at least Python 3.6.
+This program should run on Python 3.6 or later.
 It has no library requirements outside of the Python standard library.
-This version was developed and tested using Python 3.7 and 3.9.
+This version has been developed and tested using Python 3.9.

 Installation